witt3rd/python-ray/_sources/landing-page.md

 - More easily allows for shared components (e.g., feature transformation during training vs real-time)
 - "Out of the box" support for distributed ML

+## Setting Up Your Python Environment

+In order to run the cells and the tutorial projects, you will need a Python environment with required dependencies.
+These are documented in [Python Setup](python_setup.md).

 ## References

 Primary links: